isb-cgc/quip_distro/README.md

     git clone https://github.com/SBU-BMI/quip_distro

-# Launching the camicroscope viewer VM for wrapping by the isb-cgc webapp in an iframe.

-The isb-cgc web app wraps an VM running camicroscope.
-To configure and launch such a VM execute:
-    $ build/buildVM.sh <external IP address>
-where <external IP address> is a previously allocated static external IP address.

-This script will create a suitably configured VM.
-It will then copy and execute build/install_deps.sh on the new VM. install_deps installs git and docker and then builds the quip-viewer docker image, and finally runs that image.

 # Running the containers

 Before pulling and running the containers, create a data folder if it does not exist.
 The data folder will be used to